 While workers in essential services have the right to strike, the labor minister may refer disputes involving essential services to compulsory arbitration.
 The government's list of essential services is broad and includes services not regarded by the International Labor Organization as essential.
+Essential services include employees of the electricity and water companies; public health and protection sectors, including sanitation, airport, seaport and dock services (including pilotage); fire departments; air traffic controllers; telephone and telegraph companies; prisons and police staff; and hospital services and nursing.
 While authorities can order employers to rehire employees if a court finds they were discharged illegally, there were no such cases during the year.

 The government generally enforced labor laws.
-Penalties for abuses of labor laws can range from \$5,000 Eastern Caribbean Dollars (XCD) (\$1,852) or six months' imprisonment to \$10,000 XCD (\$3,704) or three years' imprisonment.
+Penalties were sufficient to deter violations.

 Administrative and judicial procedures were subject to lengthy delays and appeals.
 Labor organizations continued to seek a change in labor laws to ensure timely resolution of disputes following labor action.